manishshahi64/traefik-demo/README.md

 $docker-compose build
 $docker-compose up
 -----------------------------
-Go to traefik dashboard ---> http and look for the ip address that traffik has alloted http://<ap_address>:8000/container1 http://<ap_address>:8000/container2
+Go to traefik dashboard ---> http and look for the ip address that traffik has alloted.

+http://<ap_address>:8000/container1
+http://<ap_address>:8000/container2